 A false witness that speaketh lies, and he that soweth discord among brethren.

 Here are two of seven things and persons God hates (Pr 6:16-19).
-He hates liars who falsely witness against others, and He hates pests who cause division in a church.
+He hates liars who testify falsely against others, and He hates proud pests that cause division in a church.
 He could have said He hated lies and discord, but He said He hates the ones doing these sins.

 God is holy (Is 6:3; Rev 4:8).
 He hates sin (Pr 8:13; Heb 1:9).
 He is too holy to love sin or sinners (Job 15:5; Hab 1:13).
 He hates sinners (Ps 5:4-6; 11:4-7; 139:21-22).
 In spite of effeminate objections, God hates sin and sinners.
 The Sunday school lie that God hates sin but loves the sinner is false.
 God hates sinners, and here He lists two of them.